plainionist/plainionist.github.io/_posts/2018-01-28-Death-By-Powerpoint.md

 Surely I am not on that level yet ... but I keep on trying ;-)

-How will your next powerpoint look like?
+How will your next Powerpoint look like?